ramyabala221190/api-gateway-microservices/README.md

 expose: too is not needed.
 Overlay networking is sufficient to enable communication between the containers.
 Because nginx alone will be accessible from the browser.
 So open the firewall for the host port of nginx, on the VM where nginx+express-gateway is hosted.
+Since both dev and prod stacks deployed to the same VM, we have opened inbound tcp ports 4000 and 4001 on the manager node VM.

 In dev:

 nginx(4000:8400) ---> express-gateway-service(8300) ----> cart(9091)/product(8091)--->mongodb(27017)

+In prod:

+nginx(4001:8500) ---> express-gateway-service(8305) ----> cart(9095)/product(8095)--->mongodb(27017)

+We are deploying using the github CI CD pipeline.
+The .github/workflows/swarm-build-deploy.yml is the workflow file to perform the docker image build and deployment to the manager node.

+Note that we are building docker images only for those docker services which have Dockerfile.

+We are copying the compose files, environment files and nginx conf files to the manager node.
+Nothing will be done on the worker nodes.
+We are not even going to ssh into the worker nodes.
+Then executing docker stack deploy to create the new stack, and the manager node assigns the tasks to respective worker nodes to pull the docker images and run the containers.

+So remember that docker containers will run in the worker node/ manager node based on the placement constraints.
+The manager node is responsible for assigning the worker nodes the task of pulling the docker images  and running the docker containers.